OpenZeppelin/openzeppelin-sdk/examples/cli-create2/README.md

 # OpenZeppelin SDK example: using the CREATE2 command

 This project contains a sample `index.js` showing how to use the `openzeppelin create2` command.
-All scripts are executed using `openzeppelin` javascript interface, though the command-line equivalent is also shown for completion.
+All scripts are executed using the `openzeppelin` javascript interface, though the command-line equivalent is also shown for completion.

 ## How the command works